Thermal Imaging Lets Researchers See Beyond the Surface of Butterfly Wings

 Image credit: Nanfang Yu and Cheng-Chia Tsai

 It turns out that butterflies are just as striking in thermal as they are in the visible light spectrum.
-Recently, researchers from Columbia Engineering and Harvard University published a study in Nature examining the thermodynamic properties of butterfly wings and the importance of radiative cooling in keeping these delicate structures fluttering.
+According to a study published in Nature by researchers from Columbia Engineering and Harvard University, it's possible to examine the thermodynamic properties of butterfly wings and the importance of radiative cooling in keeping these delicate structures fluttering.
 Nanfang Yu, associate professor of applied physics at Columbia, describes how thermal imaging played an important role in the study.

 “It’s the most non-invasive way to measure temperature,” Yu explains.
 In the study, the team identified the complex living structures in butterfly wings that expertly aid in thermoregulation.
-With a thermal camera, in this case a FLIR SC660 science camera, “you begin to essentially see the skeleton of the butterfly,” says Yu.
+With a thermal camera such as the FLIR T865, “you begin to essentially see the skeleton of the butterfly,” says Yu.
 “It’s almost like an x-ray—you are seeing the framework, the wing veins, the membrane… the whole cross section of the wing material.”
 In thermal, the bright colors and patterns of a butterfly wing all disappear, and what you see instead is the underlying structure of the wing itself.

 Butterflies of the family Pieridae in thermal.
 Image credit: Nanfang Yu and Cheng-Chia Tsai